gregnz/stocks/NTNX.md

 **Update: Nutanix is agressively moving away from appliances to the software side of things.
 So selling the Acropolis/Prism suite while running on OEM hardware from partners.**

+**Note: Nutanix is not a SaaS company (at the moment).
+Very little of their revenue comes from subscripti**

 ### Enterprise Cloud
 Thats the private datacenter story.
 It's really a simplicity versus cost story, and personally I found it pretty compelling.
 Is it more compelling than the other options?
 Not sure.